gabrielgraunegreiros/snapshop/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3.

+## Database

-The API REST used was implemented by creating a database on Firebase Realtime Database and setting the rules to read products by id.
+The API REST used was implemented by creating a database on Firebase Realtime Database and setting the rules to read it and to get products by id.

 ## Install dependencies
 Run `npm install`.